bLeYeNk/X1Coin/doc/benchmarking.md

 Benchmarking
 ============

-Bitcoins Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160, Poly1305, ChaCha20), rolling bloom filter, coins selection, thread queue, wallet balance.
+X1coin has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160, Poly1305, ChaCha20), rolling bloom filter, coins selection,
+thread queue, wallet balance.

 Running
 ---------------------

-For benchmarking, you only need to compile `bitcoins_bench`.
+For benchmarking, you only need to compile `x1coin_bench`.
 The bench runner warns if you configure with `--enable-debug`, but consider if building without it will impact the benchmark(s) you are interested in by unlatching log printers and lock analysis.

-    make -C src bitcoins_bench
+    make -C src x1coin_bench

-After compiling bitcoins-core, the benchmarks can be run with:
+After compiling x1coin-core, the benchmarks can be run with:

-    src/bench/bench_bitcoins
+    src/bench/bench_x1coin

 The output will look similar to:
 ```